-AURO High-grade lime paint No. 344 is the best choice for you.
-It contains no essential oils.
-As an allergic person you can obtain all information about our ingredients by reading the full declaration available for every product.
+Our wall paint products do no longer contain essential oils.
+As an allergy sufferer you can obtain all information about our ingredients by checking the full declaration available for every product.

 All AURO products are produced in our own plant with the highest ecological consistency: the ingredients mostly come from plants or minerals.
 The complete lack of petrochemical solvents is another part of the philosophy.
 This highest ecological standard is assured by the permanent monitoring of the raw materials and the continuous quality control.

 What about the quality standard of AURO products?